blbadger/blbadger.github.io/chaotic-sensitivity.md

 (An example of an $f$ satisfying these conditions is seen in the link at the top of this page, proving that this is not a vacuous statement)

-And in contrast, $f$ is periodic when there is some period $f-n$ such that this future iteration is located at a current or past point:
+And in contrast, $f$ is periodic when there is some period $f^n$ such that this future iteration is located at a current or past point:

 $$
 f(x) : f^n(x_0) = f^k(x_0) \; \exists n, k: n \neq k